BSVino/docs.gl/readme.md

     python compile.py --full --only-gl

-When the script is done building, the completed site will be in a folder named `htdocs`.
+When the script is done building, the completed site will be in a folder named `htdocs_gl`.

 ####GLSL Only